 STOCKHOLM ROOFTOP VIEW

 And finally, this is the way I enjoyed Stockholm the most.
 Thanks to my stay at Kung Carl Hotel (hotel review to come up soon), I had access to one amazing view to the rooftops of the city.
 Far from the traffic and in an enjoyable for the aesthete presentation, Stockholm looked equally beautiful as Paris.
-Even here, at the hidden terrace at the top floor of my hotel, one could feel the culture vibe of this amazing city.
+Even here, on the hidden terrace on the top floor of my hotel, one could feel the cultural vibe of this amazing city.

 Stockholm is one of these cities that are too rich with culture, funny places and entertainment options that require more days to be well discovered.
-What is your favorite culture-rich city?
+What is your favourite culture-rich city?